 The program consists of 40-total credits and optional supervised fieldwork hours.
-Upon successful completion of the program, students will be eligible to sit for the BCBA exam.
+Upon successfully completing the program, students will be eligible to sit for the BCBA exam.

 ABA Program Interest Forms